ofiwg/libfabric/man/fi_poll.3.md

 {% highlight c %}
 struct fi_wait_attr {
-	int                  mask;      /* valid attr fields */ enum fi_wait_obj     wait_obj;  /* requested wait object */
+	enum fi_wait_obj     wait_obj;  /* requested wait object */
 	uint64_t             flags;     /* operation flags */
 };
 {% endhighlight %}

-*mask*
-: The mask field is used for forward and backward API compatibility.
-  It is used by the application to indicate which fields in the attribute structure have been set.
-For this version of the API, mask should be set to FI_WAIT_ATTR_MASK_V1, indicating that all specified fields have been initialized.

 *wait_obj*
 : Wait sets are associated with specific wait object(s).
 Wait objects